codifica/school/Week6/notesWeek6.md

 In VSCode, highlight something and press command + D to highlight them all and change them at the same time.

 .sort

+Callback functions lend flexibility to when we execute certain code.
+It means we can code a setup and then pass in some of the unknowns later.

+A regular function expression is a function that's assigned to a variable, which enables it to be passed into another function.

+Callback functions take a whole function and make it able to be run elsewhere in the code, a way called ayschronously.
+It means functions can be declared earlier in the code and be run later.